 Purchase LEGOLAND California Resort tickets in advance to save yourself an extra stop at the ticket booth.
 (Plus, you'll save some $$$ when you buy with us!)
 In fact, advanced purchase tickets may be required once the park reopens because capacity is limited (set at 25 percent or of normal capacity).
 If you already have tickets, you will need to pre-book a date and time slot to ensure your spot.
 Use the icon for booking only and not admission (this will be available once the park is closer to reopening).

-You must purchase SEA LIFE Aquarium tickets in advance as well.
-Aquarium tickets are $9.99 (there are discounts for hotel guests).
+When the SEA LIFE Aquarium reopens — once San Diego County hits Tier 2 (Red) — you can purchase SEA LIFE Aquarium tickets in advance as well.
+Aquarium tickets begin at $9.99 (there are discounts for hotel guests and prices increase on peak days).
 You must choose a date and time when purchasing.
 Arrive 10 minutes early.
-Parking is free for a limited time.
+Parking is $5 for a limited time.
 Take a look at the SEA LIFE Aquarium with Tad's video on our YouTube channel.

 Before leaving home, stay up-to-date on the latest information by checking LEGOLAND California’s website.
 Download the mobile app to check park hours, wait times and find the nearest hygiene station.
 Vendors are not accepting cash payments, so have a credit or debit card ready.
 When you park, leave a space on each side of your car.
 And be sure to bring face coverings for you and the tadpoles!

-All guests ages 3 and up must wear a face covering unless they produce a note from a physician or qualified health care provider that they have medical or mental health condition or developmental disability that prevents them from wearing a face covering.
+All guests ages 2 and up must wear a face covering that overs the nose and mouth unless they produce a note from a physician or qualified health care provider that they have medical or mental health condition or developmental disability that prevents them from wearing a face covering.
 Those exempt from the requirement should remain at least six feet away from guests not in their party and wear wristbands while in the resort so that LEGOLAND personnel know not to ask them to re-apply face coverings.